Mobile security: Web browser

 The mobile web browser is an emerging attack vector for mobile devices.
 Just as common Web browsers, mobile web browsers are extended from pure web navigation with widgets and plug-ins or are completely native mobile browsers.

 Jailbreaking the iPhone with firmware 1.1.1 was based entirely on vulnerabilities on the web browser.
-As a result, the exploitation of the vulnerability described here underlines the importance of the Web browser as an attack vector for mobile devices.
 In this case, there was a vulnerability based on a stack-based buffer overflow in a library used by the web browser (LibTIFF).

-A vulnerability in the web browser for Android was discovered in October 2008.
-As the iPhone vulnerability above, it was due to an obsolete and vulnerable library.
-A significant difference with the iPhone vulnerability was Android's sandboxing architecture which limited the effects of this vulnerability to the Web browser process.
+A similar vulnerability in the web browser for Android was discovered in October 2008.
+Like the iPhone vulnerability, it was due to an obsolete and vulnerable library, but significantly differed in that Android's sandboxing architecture limited the effects of this vulnerability to the Web browser process.

-Smartphones are also victims of classic piracy related to the web: phishing, malicious websites, software that run in the background, etc. The big difference is that smartphones do not yet have strong antivirus software available.
+Smartphones are also victims of classic Web piracy such as phishing, malicious websites, and background-running software.
+The big difference is that smartphones do not yet have strong antivirus software available.

-The internet offers numerous interactive features that ensure a higher engagement rate, capture more and relevant data, and increase brand loyalty.
+The Internet offers numerous interactive features that ensure a higher engagement rate, capture more and relevant data, and increase brand loyalty.
 Blogs, forums, social networks, and wikis are some of the most common interactive websites.
-Due to the tremendous growth of the internet, there has been a rapid rise in the number of security breaches experienced by individuals and businesses over the past few years.
-Users can balance the need to utilize the interactive features while also maintaining caution regarding security issues in several ways.
-Reviewing computer security regularly and correcting, upgrading, and replacing the necessary features are a few of the ways to do this.
-Installation of antivirus and anti-spyware programs is the most effective way of protecting the computer, and they offer protection against malware, spyware, and viruses.
-As well, they use firewalls, which are typically installed between the internet and the computer network in order to find a balance.
+Due to the tremendous growth of the Internet, there has been a rapid rise in the number of security breaches experienced by individuals and businesses.

+Mobile browser users can balance usage and caution in several ways, such as reviewing computer security regularly, using secure and secret passwords, and correcting, upgrading, and replacing the necessary features.
+Installation of antivirus and anti-spyware programs is the most effective way of protecting the computer, as they offer protection against malware, spyware, and viruses.
+Additionally, they use firewalls, which are typically installed between trusted networks or devices and the Internet.
 By acting as a web server, the firewall prevents external users from accessing the internal computer system.
-Also, secure passwords and not sharing them help maintain the balance.